 This memo describes the most important legislative and regulatory developments impacting the mortgage market in the 20th century.
 The memo is organized by year and by legislative trends (e.g. predatory lending legislation).

 Each item was chosen for either its significant realized or desired impact.
 Descriptions of the selected legislation cover the most important implications for the mortgage industry.
-Information on each item comes from the legislation itself, extant Bass Connections work, and conversations with Bass Connections faculty leads.

 The sections of the memo are as follows: